-August Bank Holiday is a public holiday in Ireland that falls on the first Monday of August and is intended to provide a three-day weekend break for students and workers so they can enjoy the summer weather before the onset of autumn.
+The August Bank Holiday in Ireland falls on the first Monday of August and is intended to provide a three-day weekend break for students and workers so they can enjoy the summer weather before the onset of autumn.

-Scotland also celebrates August Bank Holiday at the same time as Ireland, but in the rest of the UK, including Northern Ireland, it comes on the third Monday in August instead.
-In Ireland, August Bank Holiday is often referred to as simply “August Holiday.”
+Nearby Scotland also celebrates the August Bank Holiday at the same time as Ireland.
+In Ireland, the August Bank Holiday is often referred to as simply “August Holiday.”

 Many Irish take the opportunity that the August Bank Holiday provides to go on short in-Ireland vacations or to travel abroad.
 There are also many sports events going on this day, particularly horse races, and many get out to walk, bicycle, or otherwise get some fresh air and good exercise.
 Attending cultural events are a second major activity on August Holiday.
 Expect there to be art displays, music festivals, small local fairs, and agricultural exhibits.

 You will find that not only banks, but also post offices, and many other businesses and public institutions shut down for the long weekend.
 However, there are usually plenty of shops still open, and pubs are open on all occasions in Ireland.
 Even what is open, however, will generally be open for fewer hours, and public transportation schedules will be affected.

 Should you travel the Republic of Ireland during the August Holiday, some ideas on what to do include: